I don't own these characters; Disney does.

 "You are a warrior.
 You live to fight.
 You have not been fighting, so you have not been alive," he reasoned.

 A frown suddenly overtook Shego's face.
 She felt like she was dead.
 Nothing mattered and she never wanted to do anything.
-She wanted Drakken to wake up and go back to trying to take over the world, so she could have something to do, something that gave her a rush, something that let her know that she was alive.
+She wanted Drakken to wake up and go back to trying to take over the world, so she could have something to do, something that gave her a rush, something to let her know that she was alive.

 "I can give you what you crave.
 I can give you more than that blue, flowered idiot ever thought possible.
 We could conquer this world and beyond," Warhok declared as he took a few steps toward her.